 An advanced funeral directive is a document containing instructions for relatives and friends, so that those responsible for arranging the funeral have a clear understanding of the wishes of the person who has died.

 Funeral wishes, whether made in a will or an advanced funeral directive, are not legally binding after death.
 They can simply be written out informally.
-We offer an Advanced-funeral-directive 17KB that can guide you though the process of planning your funeral, which suits your own individual situation and priority’s.
+We offer an Advanced funeral directive [docx] 17KB that can guide you though the process of planning your funeral, which suits your own individual situation and priority's.
 The form is for guidance purposes only and can be amended however you wish, you may also add pages if you need to as well as delete any sections that you do not require.
 Once completed, we recommend this form is kept safely with your will, or somewhere known to the person(s) arranging your funeral.

 It is possible for you to purchase a burial plot for yourself in advance (this includes woodland burial plots).
 Please see our Exclusive right of burial and transfer of ownership page for further information.

 It is possible to arrange a funeral without the assistance of a funeral director.
 Should you wish to book a burial, please contact the cemeteries officer to discuss.
-We wil need to know the following information:
+We will need to know the following information:

 The death must be registered with the registrar of births, deaths and marriages, who will require a certificate of the cause of death issued by a medical practitioner (Either from the local GP or Hospital).
-The registrar will issue a certificate for burial (green disposal), which you must pass on on to us as soon as possible, without it the funeral cannot take place.
+The registrar will issue a certificate for burial (green disposal), which you must pass on to us as soon as possible, without it the funeral cannot take place.